 Cathi began her T&L career at the Shell terminal in North Fremantle working in the high-bay warehouse before starting a trucking business with her husband in 2001.
 Cathi has held a Multi-Combination (MC) Licence since 1993 and has taken a number of short courses particularly in the Accounts and Payroll / HR areas.

 As part of her managerial role, Cathi is responsible for most of the administrative tasks (Systems, Payroll, Accounts, Human Resources, Industrial Relations, and WA Heavy Vehicle Accreditation) and helps as needed with operational tasks.
-Cathi is an active member of Transport Women Australia and sits on the Transport and Logistics Advisory Committee at the TLISC.
+Cathi is an active member of Transport Women Australia and is the Vice-Chair of the Transport and Logistics Industry Reference Committee (the formal channel for considering industry skills requirements in the development and review of training packages).

 With a thirst for knowledge, Cathi spends considerable time upskilling herself to better support her business and the industry at large.